 California Lutheran University (Cal Lutheran) seeks an experienced, inclusive, and collaborative leader to serve as its next Dean of the College of Arts and Sciences.

-The next Dean of the COAS will have the unique opportunity to lead the College into a new era of innovation and growth.
-The Dean will bring deep affinity for the liberal arts tradition and be expected to support faculty achievement; build trust between faculty and administration by building relationships; provide modern, transparent, and effective leadership for the College; elevate student success; implement the results of the campus academic program analysis; and raise the profile and resources of the College to the benefit of faculty and students.
+The next Dean of the COAS will have a unique opportunity in leading the College into a new era of innovation and growth.
+The Dean will bring deep affinity for the liberal arts tradition and be expected to support faculty achievement, raise the profile and resources of the College to the benefit of faculty and students, elevate student success, build collaborations across campus units through relationships, and provide modern, transparent, and effective leadership for the College.

 Applicants must also create a job profile directly on California Lutheran's website here.
 You are not required to submit your materials through this site.